SimranKumari93/bank-loan-project/README.md

+## Problem Statement

-The problem statement is about building a Bank Loan Report Dashboard to monitor and evaluate lending activities.
+This project focuses on building a **Bank Loan Report Dashboard** to monitor and evaluate lending activities.

-It aims to:
+It addresses the need for better visibility into loan performance by:

-Track key KPIs like loan applications, funded amounts, repayments, interest rates, and debt-to-income ratios.
+- Tracking key KPIs: loan applications, funded amounts, repayments, interest rates, and DTI ratios.

-Classify loans into Good vs Bad to assess portfolio quality.
+- Classifying loans into **Good vs Bad** to assess portfolio quality.

-Provide visual insights via charts (trends, regional analysis, loan terms, employment length, loan purpose, home ownership).
+- Providing visual insights through charts on trends, regions, loan terms, employment, purpose, and home ownership.

-Offer a detailed dashboard for quick access to borrower and loan performance data.
+- Offering a **detailed dashboard** for borrower profiles and loan performance.

+The goal is to enable **data-driven decisions** and improve strategic planning in lending operations.